The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 Amos was one of those persons who are happy being active and productive.
 At the age of 70, he noted that he “had to go back to work to try to do something useful with these few remaining years.”

-He became the first national director of the Minority Medical Faculty Development Program (MMFDP) supported by the Robert Wood Johnson Foundation, position in which he remained until 1994.
+He became the first national director of the Minority Medical Faculty Development Program (MMFDP), supported by the Robert Wood Johnson Foundation, and he remained in this position until 1994.

 Harold Amos died in Boston on February 26, 2003, due to complications after suffering a stroke.
-In 2004, the MMFDP was renamed the Harold Amos Medical Faculty Development Program to honor Harold’s long-life concerns for the academics at all ages.
+In 2004, the MMFDP was renamed the Harold Amos Medical Faculty Development Program to honor his long-life concerns for academics of all ages.

 11 - Marie Van Brittan Brown: inventor, pioneer of the CCTV system

-Marie Van Brittan Brown was a brilliant African-American inventor ahead of her time.
-She created a home security system that became the first surveillance device in a long line of surveillance devices that continue to populate the security market today.
+Marie Van Brittan Brown was a brilliant African-American inventor who was ahead of her time.
+She created a home security system that was one of the first in a long line of surveillance devices that continue to populate the security market today.

 Marie Van Brittan was born in Queens, New York City on October 22, 1922.
+As an adult, Van Brittan worked as a nurse and her husband, Albert Brown, was an electronics technician.
 The crime rate in her neighborhood in Queens was very high and police tend to have a slow response to emergency calls.

-Marie and her partner, Albert Brown, who was an electronics technician, applied for a patent for their invention on August 1, 1966.
-Their patent was filed for their Home Security System Utilizing Television Surveillance, a closed circuit television system, known today as CCTV system.
+She and her husband developed a home security system and applied for a patent for their invention on August 1, 1966.
+Their patent was filed for their Home Security System Utilizing Television Surveillance, a closed-circuit television system, known today as CCTV system.

-Van Brittan Brown innovation included a set of four peepholes, a monitorized camera that could slide up and down to look out each one, monitors, as a two-way microphone, a remote-controlled operated door, and an alarm button.
+Van Brittan's innovation included a set of four peepholes, placed on the front door at different heights, a motorized camera that could slide up and down to look out each one, a monitor that could be placed in any part of the house, a two-way microphone, a remote-controlled operated door, and an alarm button.
 When it was pressed, the alarm button would immediately connect to the police.

 Video of who was at the door and windows were sent to a receiver inside the home.
-Her invention allowed her to talk to visitors with an intercom and open the door remotely.
+Her invention allowed her to talk to visitors via an intercom and open the door remotely.